lheagy/kinleyw-website/index.md

 For more details, please see the page on my [Experience & Credentials](experience-credentials)

 # Services
-I offers professional caregiving and companionship services, delivered with compassion and respect to support the comfort and well-being of those in my care.
+I offer professional caregiving and companionship services, delivered with compassion and respect to support the comfort and well-being of those in my care.

 ```{list-table}